-The Social Venture Competition celebrates and rewards students who have developed solutions and plans intended to impact society’s biggest problems.
-Turn your IDEAS INTO IMPACT by submitting your proposal to this showcase event.
+The Social Venture Competition celebrates and rewards students who have developed solutions intended to impact society’s biggest problems.
+Turn your ideas into impact by submitting your proposal to this showcase event.

 What kind of ideas qualify as social ventures?